jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/EXAMPLES.md

     cinst visualstudio2017buildtools --params "--bootstrapperPath C:\VS 2017 BT 15.5.1\vs_BuildTools.exe --noWeb --no-installLayoutPath"

+##### Install the latest version of VS 2022 Professional from the Internet or update an already installed instance, specifying a custom nickname and installation path.
+Use the English language for the installation process and as the default VS language.

+    cinst visualstudio2022professional --params "--locale en-US --installPath C:\VS 2022 Pro --nickname Pro"

+##### Install the latest version of VS 2022 Professional from the Internet (do not attempt to update if already installed), specifying all possible custom paths.
+Use the English language for the installation process and as the default VS language.
+Install all recommanded and optional workloads.

+    cinst visualstudio2022buildtools --params "--locale en-US --path install=C:\VS 2022 BT --path shared=C:\VS 2022 Shared --path cache=C:\VS 2022 Cache --no-update --includeRecommended --includeOptional"

 ## Workload packages

 ##### Add the VCTools workload to all installed VS 2017 Build Tools instances, downloading needed files from the Internet.
 Required and recommended components will be added, but not optional ones.